Gargee'an: Etymology and alternative names

+The holiday is known by other names in the wider Arab world: Majeena or Garangao in Iraq.

 Religious significance

-Both Gerga'oon nights are significant to Shia Muslims.
-Shia believe that Gerga'oon on the 15th of Sha'ban marks the birthday of Muhammad al-Mahdi, the 12th Imam.
-Gerga'oon on the 15th of Ramadan meanwhile coincides with the birth of Imam Hasan ibn Ali, the second Imam in Shia Islam and the fifth Rashidun caliph in Sunni Islam.
-As a result, the occasion is seen as a time of happiness and festivities by Shia Muslims, particularly in Bahrain.
-Events at night include the preaching of sermons in mosques, and carnival-like attractions in capital cities of Eastern Arabia such as Manama.
+The celebration of قرنقعو (قرقيعان) is a cultural tradition in the Persian Gulf, Iraq and south Iran.
+Shi'i Muslims associate it with the birth of the Imam Hasan ibn Ali, who was born in mid-Ramadan.

 Tradition

 Children gather in small choir groups in front of a home and sing.
 The song is intended to ask God to bless the youngest child of the family with health, and that the mother will remain happy.
 The more they sing, the more nuts and sweets they receive.
-The Qarqee'an tradition is intended to spread love, happiness and affection among adults and children.
+The Garqee'an tradition is intended to spread love, happiness and affection among adults and children.

 In modern times, supermarkets, corporations, and malls compete to attract children during this time via advertisements, and by offering special promotions and arranging exclusive Qarqee'an events to market themselves.